Available as an accredited Bachelor of Science in Engineering (B.S.E.) degree with a concentration in Computer Engineering

 then a career as a computer engineer is for you.
 Possible career fields for Engineering (Computer Engineering concentration) include: automation (working together with electrical and mechanical engineers), software design, design of computing platforms, software development for engineering applications, interfacing of hardware and software, wireless communication, embedded programming, and website/UI development, among many others.

-Program InformationEngineering (Computer Engineering concentration) is part of the Department of Engineering and the Department of Computer Science within the School of Professional Studies.
+Program InformationEngineering (Computer Engineering concentration) is part of the Department of Engineering within the School of Professional Studies.

 Learn key technical skills desired by employers including: programming; problem solving; creating user interfaces; microcontroller programming, creating tools and tools support; building and administering database management systems.